We’re giving away 1,500 more DJI Tello drones. Enter to win ›

-This tutorial presents two ways to bolster your smart contracts with logic obtained outside the typical boundaries of the blockchain, while still preserving the trust and transparency that define a blockchain network.
+This article presents two ways to bolster your smart contracts with logic obtained outside the typical boundaries of the blockchain, while still preserving the trust and transparency that define a blockchain network.

 Before smart contracts are deployed and instantiated, they go through the same vetting and endorsement processes that regular transactions go through before they are committed to the shared ledger.
 Through code reviews, participants in the network who own and administer peer nodes validate and verify that the business rules and logic in a smart contract are indeed valid before the smart contract becomes part of the blockchain network.